bemanproject/task/docs/issues-overview.md

 - fix: use type-erased allocator in that case like generator
 - comment: that's an oversight; I didn't realize generator does that

+=> write up the pros and cons
+- we could construct environment with the allocator so the user can choose which allocator to use
+- use the coroutine_traits to determine the promise_type based on the allocator?

 ## allocator_arg more permissive

 [LB](https://github.com/lewissbaker/papers/blob/master/isocpp/task-issues.org#handling-of-allocator_arg-is-more-permissive-than-for-stdgenerator)